Explosion protection

 Our Ex-protected products, such as Ex solenoid interlocks, Ex position switches and Ex safety sensors facilitate the safeguarding of e.g. industrial machines and plants.
 This guarantees both personal safety and process reliability in explosive zones.
 In our product portfolio you will also find wireless Ex solutions.

-The robust products from steute correspond to the highest quality standards, protection class IP6X, as well as the European directives, internationally valid standards and country-specific regulations (ATEX, IECEx, cCSAus, INMETRO, CCC, UKEx), some guaranteeing Ex protection up to zones 0 or 20.
+The robust products from steute correspond to the highest quality standards, protection class IP6X, as well as the European directives, internationally valid standards and country-specific regulations (ATEX, IECEx, cCSAus, INMETRO, JPEx, CCC, UKEx), some guaranteeing Ex protection up to zones 0 or 20.
 On request our products and solutions can be individually customised and approved for a wide range of additional countries.

 Impact test for Ex switches and sensors